 Place the second subject at another intersection of the third lines.

-In this painting the hummingbird and the flower are placed diagonally across from each other.
+In this painting the hummingbird and the flower are each placed at an intersection.

 We can confidently count on a good composition and turn our attention to color and other painting skills.